wscalikidd/Directory_Manager/README.md

-# EndPoint Challenge
+# Java Directory Manager

 This project is a Java implemented Directory Manager simulator program on a terminal.
+Code written in Java version 11 LTS.

 To run download the project into a folder on your computer.
 Then naviagate to the folder.
 To run, enter command:
 ```java